Anders Lee: New York Islanders (2013–2026)

 On March 17, 2021, the Islanders announced Lee would miss the remainder of the 2020–21 season to have surgery on a torn ACL sustained after a massive hit with New Jersey Devils forward Pavel Zacha six days earlier.

 Lee achieved his first NHL hat-trick on March 10, 2022, in a 6–0 win against the Columbus Blue Jackets.

+Utah Mammoth (2026–present)

+On July 1, 2026, Lee signed a three-year, $16.2 million contract with the Utah Mammoth.

 Personal life

 Lee started partnering with Jam Kancer in the Kan after seeing a video of cancer patient Fenov Pierre-Louis at a Jam Kancer in the Kan event.
 Since then, Lee has hosted several events for the organization, raising over $300,000 for childhood cancer, and established the Fenov Pierre-Louis Memorial Scholarship after Pierre-Louis' passing in 2018, which he awards to five high school seniors.

+Lee and his wife Grace have two daughters, born in March 2020 and November 2021.

-Lee's cousin is a football player, Ryan Connelly went to Wisconsin.
-Lee also has a nephew that plays hockey for Maple Grove Braylon Lee.
-"Omgha U16 Braylon Lee" Anders holds a degree in Management Consulting from Notre Dame.
+Lee's cousin is football player Ryan Connelly, who went to Wisconsin.
+Lee holds a degree in management consulting from Notre Dame.